 Prior to his work with multimediasport, Donaldson was sports editor at Radio Forth in Edinburgh for 10 years, a position he was appointed to at the age of just 20.

-In addition to his role as a broadcaster and commentator, Donaldson is an author.
-His first book BELIEVE: From Turmoil to Triumph at Tynecastle told the inside story of a Russian submariner’s tumultuous seven-year spell as owner of Heart of Midlothian Football Club.
-Donaldson was shortlisted for Best New Writer in Great Britain in 2007 by the National Sporting Club and he finished in the top three.
+In addition to his role as a broadcaster and commentator, Donaldson is the author of three books.
+His first, BELIEVE: From Turmoil to Triumph at Tynecastle, told the inside story of a Russian submariner’s tumultuous seven-year spell as owner of Heart of Midlothian Football Club.
+Donaldson was shortlisted for Best New Writer in Great Britain in 2007 by the National Sporting Club of Great Britain and he finished in the top three.

-After ghostwriting his second book Maroon Heart – the autobiography of former Scotland midfielder Gary Mackay – Donaldson was approached by ESPN colleague, and Liverpool legend, Steve Nicol to write his autobiography as well.
-FIVE LEAGUE TITLES AND A PACKET OF CRISPS, to be released in September 2016, details Nicol’s career at Anfield, how he missed a penalty in a European Cup Final at the age of just 22 and why the Liverpool players struggled to cope after Hillsborough.
+After ghostwriting his second book Maroon Heart – the autobiography of former Scotland midfielder Gary Mackay, Donaldson was approached by ESPN colleague and Liverpool legend Steve Nicol to write his autobiography.
+FIVE LEAGUE TITLES AND A PACKET OF CRISPS, released in September 2016, details Nicol’s career at Anfield, how he missed a penalty in a European Cup Final at the age of just 22 and why the Liverpool players struggled to cope after Hillsborough.
 Nicol also looks back at his 10 years in Major League Soccer as coach of the New England Revolution.